So you want to submit to The Kerux? That’s great! There are just a few simple rules we ask you to follow to make our lives a little easier.

 Theological Reflection—Heard a good sermon?
 Had a good insight into scripture yourself?
 Of course you have, you’re in seminary!
 Why don’t you share it with the community?

 Review—Books, movies, music, shows, concerts, restaurants.
 Review them and give the Seminary community a heads up.

-Third, edit your work.
+Fourth, edit your work.
 We ask that you edit and copy edit as thoroughly as possible to save us time and energy.
 Remove grammatical errors and spelling mistakes, and tidy up those comma splices.
 Preferred format is Times New Roman, 12pt font, with no spaces between the lines.
 We will not reject a piece that needs a lot of editing, but you don’t want to do that to us, right?
 If we make substantial changes to your piece, we will email you a revised copy.
-If your piece is too long, consider providing a 500 word abbreviation for printing (otherwise we will abbreviate it ourselves).
-The longer piece will be published online.
+We’re looking for 2-5 pages double-spaced

 Important note: At The Kerux, we are tolerant of many things, but these we will not tolerate:

 - Openly hostile language, especially when directed at God, the Bible, the Church, the CRC, Calvin Theological Seminary, and any member of the Seminary